-Such bad luck: Just on the day that the tough cop Vic Manning (Dave Bautista) is put out of action by an eye examination, he gets clues about the whereabouts of the drug baron Oka Tedjo (Iko Uwais), who has Vic's partner on his conscience.
-He can't follow the clues without help, Vic is almost blind for the next few hours.
-Without further ado, the good-natured over-driver Stu (Kumail Nanjiani), who was only supposed to bring Vic to an opening of his daughter (Natalie Morales), becomes a partner against his will.
-Whether Stu wants it or not, he's got to help the cop with the manhunt.
-But whether he is the right one for it, may be rightly doubted…
+Such bad luck: On the very day that tough cop Vic Manning (Dave Bautista) is incapacitated by an eye exam, he gets clues to the whereabouts of drug lord Oka Tedjo (Iko Uwais), who has Vic's partner on his conscience.
+Unable to follow up on the clues without help, Vic is nearly blind for the next few hours.
+Without further ado, good-natured Uber driver Stu (Kumail Nanjiani), who was supposed to just take Vic to an art opening for his daughter (Natalie Morales), becomes a partner against his will.
+Whether Stu wants to or not he has to stand by the cop in the manhunt.
+But whether he is the right one for it, may be rightly doubted.

 Stuber: 5 stars undercover should actually work perfectly.
 True, the idea of sending a half-blind muscleman on a manhunt with an unassuming dork is just another variation on the heavily worn buddy-cop genre.
 But this variation has a lot of comedic potential.
 Spiced up with some surprisingly bloody comedy action, this is actually stuff for a really enjoyable night at the movies.
 Well, there's just one little problem: For this to work, the script and the direction have to be right.
 And unfortunately, that's not the case here.

 The script is a collection of rather tired gags.
 Tripper Clancy, who has already committed the unspeakable Schweiger/Schweighöfer slapstick Hot Dogs, is responsible for this.
 Director Michael Dowse (The F-Word, Goon) tries to make the weak corny jokes work by having his actors deliver them as loudly as possible.
 But even shouting out loud doesn't make weak gags any better.
 But - and this must be said to the honor of the film - but now and then there are a few really good laughs, so that you are at least quite solidly entertained.